 If you see a good fit with the school, go ahead and pay the application fee rather than sending your application to a random set of colleges (where your career goals after MBA probably won’t be met) just to save some money.

-Instead, if you are really cost conscious, try to reduce the bigger components of your costs (like your MBA fees) by aiming for scholarships which can save you lakhs rather than a few thousand.
+Instead, if you are really cost conscious, try to reduce the bigger components of your costs (like your MBA fees) by aiming for scholarships which can save you tens of thousands of dollars rather than a few hundred.

 Here are several stories where Indians have got scholarships for MBA abroad courses.